-In accordance with Government Code Section 65400, Yolo County Planning Division staff prepared this annual report which covers the two-year period from January 2015 through December 2016 (some information is also provided for a portion of the 2017 year, as appropriate).
+In accordance with Government Code Section 65400, Yolo County Planning Division staff prepared this annual report which covers the one-year period from January 2017 through December 2017.

 The report is prepared for the County Planning Commission, Board of Supervisors, California Office of Planning and Research (OPR), and California Department of Housing and Community Development (HCD).
-This report describes the status of the 2030 Yolo Countywide General Plan and the County's progress in implementing the plan and associated elements from 2015 through 2016.
+This report describes the status of the 2030 Yolo Countywide General Plan and the County's progress in implementing the plan and associated elements during 2017.
 It also describes the County's progress in meeting its share of regional housing needs over the reporting period and removing governmental constraints to the maintenance, improvement, and development of housing.
 The report must be submitted to OPR and HCD by April 1st of each year.
 This information is used by state agencies and the public to gauge local planning efforts and their effectiveness.